 Is this program for me?

 The ADRD-TP supports graduate students who are or will be engaged in multidisciplinary research in Alzheimer's disease and related dementia (ADRD).
-Each student should demonstrate engagement in at least two of these disciplines.
+Each student should demonstrate engagement in at least two of the four disciplines in our training program.
 In addition to your PhD mentor, you must also select a co-mentor from a different discipline.
-The individual to be trained must be a US citizen or a non-citizen national of the United States, or have been lawfully admitted for permanent residence at the time of Appointment.
+To be training eligible, you must be a US citizen or a non-citizen national of the United States, or have been lawfully admitted for permanent residence at the time of appointment.

 What will I study?